Active Shooter Training Tips

 ANYONE NOT wearing a law enforcement uniform is viewed as a potential threat.

 ANYONE NOT in a law enforcement uniform & carrying a weapon in hand is viewed as an imminent & deadly threat.
-Proceed with extreme caution.
+Proceed with extreme caution!!!

 Plainclothes officers run into the same risk.
-They may not be wearing their badge, or uniformed officers may not see their badge displayed on their belt or neck, only seeing the fact that they are armed and not in a police uniform.
+They may not be wearing their badge, or uniformed officers may not see their badge displayed on their belt or neck, only seeing the fact that they are visibly armed and not in a police uniform.

 If you are directly in the line of fire of an active shooter defend yourself.

-Next step is to immediately get to solid cover.
+After you defend yourself immediately get to solid cover.
 This protects you from the bad guys with guns, and also "the guys with guns", uniformed officers responding to the call, and other CCW licensees.

 Visually scan for additional threats, gunmen, cops, etc. Also listen to your surroundings.